Pathway to University Positions in Japan TEL+81-3-3263-3444, 3810 E-mailpostdoc-pathwayjsps.go.jp

 Application through Open Recruitment in Japan (Application by a Japanese host researcher)

 Selection Process for Applications Recruited in Japan under the JSPS Postdoctoral Fellowship for Research in Japan (Standard)

-Selection of applicants (Japanese host researchers) recruited in Japan under the JSPS Postdoctoral Fellowship for Research in Japan is done by a selection committee established within JSPS and made up of the Japan's frontline researchers.
+Selection of applicants (Japanese host researchers) recruited in Japan under the JSPS Postdoctoral Fellowship for Research in Japan is done by JSPS International Program Committee and made up of the Japan's frontline researchers.
 The selection is carried out through a document review in the first stage and a panel review in the second.

 The fellowship’s selection policy is as follows:

 Collaboration by the applicant (host researcher) and candidate (foreign researcher) will contribute to advancing science in Japan and counterpart country.

 Collaboration by the applicant and candidate must be expected to advance the subject research.

 The applicant and candidate must have established contact in advance and created a concrete research plan.

 The applicant's institution must establish a suitable place for the candidate to work and stay.